Malampaya Sound IMMA

 Download fact sheet

-Malampaya Sound, Palawan, Philippines, is home to a small locally occurring subpopulation of Irrawaddy dolphins.
+Malampaya Sound, Palawan, Philippines, is home to a small subpopulation of Irrawaddy dolphins.
 The most recent population estimate is 35 individuals (CV = 22.9%), with bycatch rates greatly exceeding the potential biological removal rate.
 This subpopulation is restricted to the inner part of the sound and is listed as Critically Endangered on the IUCN Red List.
-Though Malampaya Sound has been a designated a Protected Landscape and Seascape since 2000, management of fisheries continues to be ineffective for enhancing the conservation of this species.
+Though Malampaya Sound has been designated a Protected Landscape and Seascape since 2000, management of fisheries continues to be ineffective for enhancing the conservation of this species.
 Fishing effort continues to increase without meaningful enforcement of regulations, in a context of local communities that are highly dependent on fisheries for their livelihoods.

 Description of Qualifying Criteria